 There is a lot of incredibly low-paid work floating around and unless you establish yourself within a niche (of a few niches), ideally one that’s known as being well paid, you’ll quickly find yourself working for below minimum wage.

 Despite that, it’s an incredibly satisfying job, especially if you love the topics you’re writing about.
-Plus you really can work anywhere and to your own schedule.
+Plus you really can work anywhere and on your own schedule.

 First, you need to decide which style of writing you’re most interested in.